How many Cars Can Enter a Cargo Plane?

 This massive aircraft can carry objects up to and above 250 tons in weight, making it perfect for transporting large loads over long distances.

-The An-225 holds the Guinness World Record for the heaviest item ever airlifted, maximum takeoff weight, and plane with the largest wingspan, among others.
+The An-225 holds the Guinness World Records for the heaviest item ever airlifted, maximum takeoff weight, and plane with the largest wingspan, among other things.

 This monster can carry up to a staggering 50 cars in its hold!